JonKimbel/BusBoy/README.md

 ### API (backend + frontend)

-Install the nanopb version of `protoc` from [here](https://jpa.kapsi.fi/nanopb/download/) and then run the following commands from this directory.
+Download the latest stable release of nanopb from [here](https://jpa.kapsi.fi/nanopb/) and add the contents of generator-bin to your PATH, then run the following commands from this directory.

 ```
 protoc -I=api --java_out=appengine/src/main/java api/bus-boy.proto
-protoc -I=api --nanopb_out=boron/proto api/bus-boy.proto
+protoc -I=api --nanopb_out=boron api/bus-boy.proto
 ```

-NOTE: nanopb is used instead of Google's proto compiler because it supports embedded C environments.
+While you're on their site, consider donating to the nanopb developer :)

 ### AppEngine (backend)